Kristián Mensa: Dance career

+Film and acting

 Beside being an artist and a dancer, Mensa is also an actor.
 He appeared in 2011's Czech film, Peklo s princeznou as a child artist.
 He has also worked in the Czech short film, Bo Hai in 2017 and Backstage in 2018.
 In 2020, Mensa appeared in a movie called Who is Mr. Kriss?, directed by Adolf Zika.

+His bachelor's graduation film, In Our Hands (2024), produced at VŠKK, is an animated short film fusing dance and animation to examine the relationship between the human body and the natural world.
+It was selected for the Grand Competition of Animafest Zagreb 2024, as well as several other international festivals including Anifilm Liberec, Animafest Athens, the Bucharest International Dance Film Festival — where it received the Special Jury Award — and the Environmental Film and Screenplay Festival 2024, where it won Best Experimental Film.

+Public speaking

 In November 2017, Mensa spoke at the TEDxYouth@Praha in Prague.